CSCfi/allas-cli-utils/README.md

 ### 2. .a_tools_conf

 A user can define her own default settings for a-commands by making a configuration file named as **.a_tools_conf** to her **home directory**.
 These user specific settings can be done as well at the CSC servers too.
-In this file you can set default values for many of the functions that are be defined with a-put command options.
+In this file you can set default values for many of the functions that are defined with a-put command options.

 For example, if you are working with files that do not benefit from compression, you could skip the compression.
 You can do this by using the _--nc_ option with a-put, but if you want this to be default setting you could create .a_tools_conf file